AbhiMishra-Now/Vanilla-JS-weather-app/README.md

 # Vanilla-JS-weather-app
-A simple Vanilla-JS-weather-app.
-Created using Weather api.
+A simple Vanilla-JS-weather-app created using Weather api.